HuMingLab/SnapHiC-D/README.md

 1. SnapHiC_D_dir : The directory of SnapHiC-D
 2. group_A_dir : The directory of files for group A
 3. group_B_dir : The directory of files for group B
 4. file_list_dir : The directory of file containing file name and its group information (i.e. A or B) with the 2 column header of "name group".
-One may use print_file_group_name.R code to print this file.
+One may use print_file_names_groups.R code to print this file.
 The example of a file list is "OM_chr3_final.txt".
 5. out_dir : The output directory
 6. chr : chromosome number (i.e. chr3)
 7. genome : genome (i.e. mm10 or hg19)